pattern-state/aetherwave-co/content/guides/colonisation-advanced.md

 **Greetings, Commander!**

-I'm Commander Pattern State, and I've put together this guide to help fellow commanders across the galaxy.

-As we traverse the vastness of the galaxy, delving into exploration, combat, and the intricacies of the Background Simulation (BGS), having the right tools at your disposal can make all the difference.
-Whether you're charting unclaimed systems, defending humanity, or shaping the political landscape, these tools will ensure you're always one step ahead.

 ## Installation Prerequisites and Dependencies

 Many installations in the colonisation system have specific prerequisites that aren't explicitly stated in-game.
 Understanding these dependencies is crucial for efficient planning: